AdamWaldie/WaldosMissionPack/README.md

 # Supported Addons
 - ACE 3
-- ACRE 2 (You can disable this via missionParameters.sqf)
+- ACRE 2 (You can disable this via init.sqf)
 - TFAR (Inherrent support via 3Eden)
 - Zeus Enhanced & Compat
 - LAMBS Series of mods (Tutorial Mission Requires this, the pack can work without it)